MicrosoftDocs/customer-insights/ci-docs/data/data-unification-map-tables.md

 1. Choose a **Type** that describes each attribute, such as Person.FullName, Location.City, or Identity.Service.Email.
 Mapping columns to types allows Customer Insights - Data to understand what columns represent and recommend rules, merge redundant data, and configure predictive models.

    > [!NOTE]
-   > One field should map to the semantic type *Person.FullName* to populate the customer name in the customer card.
+   > One field should map to the type *Person.FullName* to populate the customer name in the customer card.

    1. To create a custom type, select the **Type** field for the attribute and enter your custom type name.